Linda Hirt | Founder, Vocal Coach

 Linda Hirt, who made her New York Carnegie Recital Hall debut under the auspices of the Concert Artist Guild, has performed and taught and on both sides of the Atlantic Ocean.
 Among her professional achievements are live radio appearances in New York and Chicago and recordings for Vanguard Records and German national television.
 As founder and artistic director of Musica nelle Marche LLC, she has shared her passion for Italian music and culture with hundreds of aspiring young artists.
 Ms. Hirt is a vocal coach and mentor at DePaul University School of Music where she also served as Vocal Coordinator for ten years.

 Geoffrey Hirt Ph.D. is an internationally known author of finance and business textbooks that have been translated into more than 13 languages.
 Dr. Hirt taught at DePaul University in the Department of Finance for 30 years and served as department chairman for 11 years.
 While at DePaul, he directed international MBA programs in Hong Kong, Bahrain and Prague.
 He has also taught in Italy, Poland, Germany and Thailand and has a great appreciation for international education.
 He is currently on the Dean’s advisory board and executive committee of DePaul’s School of Music.
 He also serves on the board of directors of the James C. Tyree Foundation, a Chicago based foundation that funds innovative educational programs in the Chicago area.
-Since 2007, Dr. Hirt has been the general director and business manager of Musica nelle Marche LLC.
+From 2007 to 2024, Dr. Hirt held the positions of General Director and Business Manager at Musica nelle Marche LLC, and currently serves in an Emeritus capacity.

 Ashley Eason | Program Operations Manager